Petrobras scandal about to hit Brazil's political class

 Who will be on Janot's list has become a nervous guessing game for Brazil's political class.

 "The politicians are worried.
-They are preparing their lines of defense," said Thiago de Aragao, a partner at Arko Advice, a political analysis firm in Brasilia.
+They are preparing their lines of defence," said Thiago de Aragao, a partner at Arko Advice, a political analysis firm in Brasilia.

 A spokesman for Janot said he could file some charges but in most cases he would ask the top court to authorize further investigations to establish proof.